Knowing the correct bow draw weight is one of the most important things in archery.

 Watch this video to learn what it looks like when you are shooting a bow that has way too much draw weight (don’t try that at home):

-Please don’t make a fool out of yourself and use a bow you can draw back without bending your back as crazy as that kid in the video.
+Please don’t make a fool out of yourself!
+Instead, use a bow you can draw back without bending your back as crazy as that kid in the video.

 When you get started with archery you first need to get used to the sport.